badassops/ldap-tool-go/README.md

 go run ldap-tools.go -c <your-config-file> -m <mode>
 ```

-### TODO
+### TODO / *wishlist*
- - redis for delete of user only
+ - redis for **delete of user only**
 	- start : add key in redis
 	- end   : delete key in redis
-	- safe guard : run a crontab that will key(s)
+	- safe guard : run a crontab that will GET KEYS
-		then is for evry key, delete the user in ldap
+		then for every KEY, delete the user in ldap
+		and DEL KEY in redis once the user has been deleted
-		so in case one loses conneciom, we have a safe guard
+		so in case one loses the network connection, we have a safe guard
 		that the user will be deleted
-	- if redis it not available write the key on disk
+	- if redis it not available write the key on disk ?

 #### IDEA:
- - an user delete steps, change password and then delete?

- and per request 👻
+ let me know your request 👻  and I *might* add it 😎

 ### The End
 Your friendly BOFH 🦄 😈